mnemnion/JLpeg.jl/docs/src/index.md

 returning a [`PegMatch`](@ref) `<:` [AbstractMatch](@extref `Base.RegexMatch`).
 In
 the event of a failure, it returns a [`PegFail`](@ref), with the index of the failure at `.errpos`.
 Note that unlike regular expressions, JLpeg will not skip ahead to find a pattern in a string, unless the pattern is so constructed.
-We offer the easy shorthand `"" >> patt` to convert a pattern into its searching equivalent; `P""` matches the empty string, and JLPeg will convert strings and numbers (but not booleans) into patterns when able.
+We offer the shorthand `"" >> patt`, the "fast-forward" operator, to convert a pattern into its searching equivalent.  `P""` matches the empty string, and JLPeg will convert Strings and Integers (but not Bools) into patterns when able.

 ```jldoctest
 julia> match(P"123", "123456")